Corn on the Cob with Coconut Sauce

 Instructions

-1. Mix the rice flour with one table spoon of water and keep aside.
+1. Mix the rice flour with one tablespoon of water and set aside.

 2. Make a paste of the ginger and green chili and set aside.

 3. Heat oil in a pan and add the cumin seeds.
-Once they turn brown add the ginger green chili paste and fry for a min.
+Once they turn brown, add the ginger-green chili paste and fry for one minute.

-4. Add the chopped onion and fry till they turn translucent.
-Stir in the turmeric, coriander powder and salt and fry for a minute more.
+4. Add the chopped onion and fry until translucent.
+Stir in the turmeric, coriander powder, and salt and fry for one more minute.

 5. Add the corn slices and mix well.
-Add water and the coriander milk and cook covered till the corn cobs are tender and cooked through.
+Add water and the coriander milk and cook covered until the corn is tender.

 6. Garnish with lime juice and coriander leaves and serve hot with rice.